-You would hardly know that The Batman is almost three hours long as the movie breezes by making you left wanting more.
+You would hardly know that the film is almost three hours long as the movie breezes by making you left wanting more.
 A perfect balance of storytelling and action sequences ensures that there is never a dull moment in this film.
 Heavily inspired by Christopher Nolan’s trilogy, but by being more darker, frightening and edgier it helps differentiate itself from Nolan’s films.
 This film would have heavily benefited with a R rating, Matt Reeve’s version of Batman is absolutely ruthless as he destroys the people he is fighting by pummeling them into mercy.
 This version of Batman is already a cut above the rest when it comes to Batman’s golden rule, no guns, no killing.
 It’s great to see Batman take such care in ensuring he doesn’t kill anyone, even going out of his way to save people who don’t deserve it.

 As mentioned before, this is a Batman we have never seen before, as we witness the evolution of Bruce Wayne/Batman from installing fear into the criminals of Gotham to understanding what it means to become a hero.
-But the main thing that makes The Batman different from the rest is that we finally… finally we get to see the World’s Greatest Detective on show.
+But the main thing that makes this film different from the rest is that we finally… finally we get to see the World’s Greatest Detective on show.
 Utilising his smarts over his brawn this is quite possibly the best and purest version of Batman we have seen on screen yet as he utilises the many gadgets he has to uncover the man that is behind the Riddler mask.
 Robert Patterson is fantastic in his role of Bruce Wayne/Batman, seemingly ditching the playboy persona for an emotionally traumatised emo who is only two years into his duties as Batman as he struggles to to understand what his cowl really stands for, rather than taking out his trauma on the criminals of Gotham as an act of vengeance.

 Paul Dano’s Zodiac killer inspired Riddler is an overly intelligent psychotic killer which is an immediate improvement over Jim Carrey’s version in Batman Forever.
 Just like Tom Hardy as Bane in The Dark Knight Rises, Paul Dano’s speech is muffled by the restrictions of a mask, however when he is unmasked Dano’s facial expressions are creepy and unhinged.
 Zoe Kravitz delivers a multi-layered performance as Selina Kyle/Catwoman.
 She is able to showcase her sly and sneakiness and backs it up with her fighting prowess.
 Her onscreen chemistry with Robert Pattinson sparks from the moment their characters first meet and is a testament to what we see in the comic books between Batman and Catwoman.
 Jeffrey Wright does a great job as Jim Gordon as his version is more involved with Batman throughout this film as they act as buddy cops trying to take down The Riddler.
 Wright’s confusion as he tries to figure out the riddles to his fear on his face when Batman is pummeling something we haven’t seen that often with this character.